quindar/quindar-source-gmat/readme.md

   * Test if GMAT runs:
   * e.g. sudo ./GmatConsole ../samples/Ex_Attitude_VNB.script

-## Step-by-step quide to connect Python to General Mission Analysis Tool: Linux version
+## Step-by-step guide to connect Python to General Mission Analysis Tool: Linux version
 1. Find where Python.h is located:
   * find / -name Python.h
 1. Open CMakeCache.txt.
 This file is located in the same directory as CMakeList.txt under GMAT_R2015a.